about the barn

 We affirm the ministry of both genders in our church.
 We believe the Scriptures teach that Christians qualify for ministry on the basis of calling, gifting, and maturity, and that no Christian should be disqualified from any ministry in the church based on gender, age, race, or economic status.
 We also encourage younger and older to work together in unified ministry (Acts 2:17, acts 21:19, Romans 16:17).
 We invite our younger members to minister alongside adults.
 And we exhort our older members to make use of God’s long-term investment in them to bring forth much good fruit for Him!

-We believe that the Bible contains God’s recorded words from Himself to humanity and the story of His dealings with humanity; that it points to the way to salvation through Jesus of Nazareth; that He inspired biblical authors to write the Bible perfectly and error-free (“inerrantly”) in its original manuscripts; and that biblical doctrines, properly interpreted, are fully relevant and applicable to contemporary life; and that the Bible (those canonical books of the Old and New Testament Scriptures) contains all things necessary to be believed for salvation.
+We believe that the Bible is the record of God’s revelation of Himself to humanity and the story of His dealings with humanity; that it points to the way to salvation through Jesus of Nazareth; that He inspired biblical authors to write the Bible perfectly and error-free (it is “inerrant”) in its original manuscripts; that biblical doctrines, properly interpreted, are authoritative, fully relevant, and applicable to contemporary life; and that the Bible (those canonical books of the Old and New Testament Scriptures) contains all things necessary to be believed for salvation.

-We believe that there is only one true God, Who is both infinite and personal; that the one true God exists as three Persons in perfect unity, often referred to as “The Trinity;” that this triune God exists as God the Father, God the Son (Jesus Christ), and God the Spirit (The Holy Spirit).
+We believe that there is only one true God, Who is both infinite and personal; that He exists as three Persons in perfect unity, often referred to as “The Trinity;” that this triune God exists as God the Father, God the Son (Jesus Christ), and God the Spirit (The Holy Spirit).

-We believe that over 2000 years ago God came to Earth as a human – Jesus Christ – to save humanity from the power of sin and death; that Jesus existed as God before He came to earth and continues to exist as God through all eternity; and that Jesus by birth assumed the nature of a human and became forever a God-man, with both natures fully united as one in Him.
+We believe that over 2000 years ago God came to Earth as a human – Jesus Christ – to save humanity from the power of sin and death; that Jesus existed as God before He came to earth and continues to exist as God through all eternity; and that Jesus by birth assumed a fully human nature and became forever the God-man, with both natures fully united as one in Him.

 We believe that Jesus was miraculously conceived by the Holy Spirit as the unique Son of God the Father; that He was born of Mary, a virgin, in the household of Joseph; that He was anointed as God’s Messiah, Savior, and King; that He was empowered by the Holy Spirit; and that, in perfect accord with the will of God the Father, He proclaimed and inaugurated God’s New Covenant Kingdom reign on the earth.

-We believe that humanity’s salvation from sin, sickness and death, comes as a free gift from God received by grace through faith in what Jesus did as humanity’s savior.
-This “faith” believes that Jesus lived a sinless life, spilled His blood on the cross to pay the penalty for our sins, and was physically raised from the dead on the third day, and appeared to numerous eye-witnesses before His ascension.
+We believe that humanity’s salvation from sin, sickness, and death comes as a free gift from God received by grace through faith in what Jesus did as humanity’s savior.
+This “faith” believes that Jesus lived a sinless life, spilled His blood on the cross to pay the penalty for our sins, died, was buried, was bodily raised from the dead on the third day, and appeared to numerous eye-witnesses before His ascension.